 Founders: Lou Gray

 Dreambox Learning’s K–8 math program is adaptable and attempts to make math interesting and approachable.
-Their system monitors how students approach solving issues, constantly rearranging the order of the tasks, and adjusting the level of difficulty following student progress.
+Their system monitors how students approach solving issues, constantly rearranging the order of the tasks, and adjusting the difficulty level following student progress.
 Long division is tedious, but the vibrant graphics, lively music effects, and other game-like elements make up for it.

-15. Guild Education
+14. Guild Education

 Website: https://www.guildeducation.com/